 Last week, I prepared a Bible study lesson on the wisdom of God for our small group.
-I thought about these candidates.
-Which of them possess the wisdom that comes from God?
+I thought about these politicians.
+Do any of them possess the wisdom that comes from God?

-Whether we are deciding how to vote or seeking to live our own lives with God’s wisdom, it’s important to know what His wisdom looks like so we can recognize it, live by it.
+Whether watching our country’s leaders or seeking to live our own lives with God’s wisdom, it’s important to know what His wisdom looks like so we can recognize it, live by it.

 What is Godly Wisdom?

 Wisdom is not the same as knowledge.
 We can know a lot of stuff and still be foolish.
-You don’t have to look far to see examples – just listen to a presidential debate.
+You don’t have to look far to see examples.
 I love this description of godly wisdom from Wayne Grudem in his book “Systematic Theology.”
 (By the way, this is a staple for your library if you want to study God’s Word!)

 “God’s wisdom means that God always chooses the best goals and the best means to those goals.
 This definition goes beyond the idea of God knowing all things and specifies that God’s decisions about what He will do are always wise decisions: that is, they always will bring about the best results (from God’s ultimate perspective), and they will bring about those results through the best possible means.”